 Explanation:

-If you see the above output, then we find that the instance variable value is not the same for all the different instances like a class variable.
+If you see the above output, we find that the instance variable value is not the same for all instances, like a class variable.

 Final Words:

-We hope this article gives a clear idea about the variables in Java, different types of java variable types, instance variable, java class variable, local variable java, & Also discuss How to define variables in java.
-Let me know if you have any doubts and confusion about the variables, and then I am happy to help you.
+We hope this article gives a clear idea about the variables in Java, different types of Java variable types, instance variable, java class variable, and local variable java, & Also discuss How to define variables in Java.
+We hope you enjoyed reading our post!
+If you have any additional thoughts or comments, please share them in the comment section below.
+We’d love to hear from you.

 Leave a Reply